Neurotech-Hub/HubTracker/README.md

    # WARNING: This will delete all data and migration history!

    # 1. Stop the Flask application
-   # 2. Delete the database file
+   # 2. Drop and recreate your PostgreSQL database
-   rm instance/hubtracker.db
+   dropdb your_database_name
+   createdb your_database_name

    # 3. Delete migration history
    rm -rf migrations/versions/*